-In the instance that a recipient will be out of town when a refill is due, the pharmacist may enter the appropriate override code to allow an early refill (refer to the POS Manual for a list of acceptable overrides).
+In the instance that a recipient will be out of town when a refill is due, the pharmacist may enter the appropriate override code to allow an early refill (refer to the Point of Sale (POS) Manual for a list of acceptable overrides).
 This override will be monitored by Nevada Medicaid for misuse/abuse by the recipient and/or provider.